einzruff/embree/gettingstartedwithembree.md

 			3. mkdir rk_gsg
 			4. cd rk_gsg
 			5. embree_triangle_geometry.exe
-			6. You should see a triangle.
+			6. You should see a cube with a shadow reflected.
 You can click and move around to rotate.
 Use arrow keys to move and rotate.
 WASD keys work to move too.
 		2. Reference: https://www.intel.com/content/www/us/en/docs/oneapi-rendering-toolkit/get-started-guide-windows/2023-2/run-a-sample-project-with-intel-embree.html
 	3. OSPRay Studio Showcase Application
 		1. OSPRay Studio has a bunch of examples to try out.